NotImplementedLife/NotImplementedLab/README.md

 ## Requirements

-- Windows machine with .NET Framework 4.5.2 installed
+- Windows 10 machine with .NET Framework 4.5.2 installed
 - Resolution: 1366 x 768
-- RAM: 4GB
+- RAM: 4GB _(may depend on the type of activity running)_